WojtaCZ/fastic-userboard-hw/README.md

 | INx_FASTICy propagation delay[^1][^2]  | 200     | 230     |  260    | ps       |

 [^1]:
-    The delay specified is the sum of the PCB delay (120 ps) and the connector stack (mated connectors) propagation delay (110ps).
-The delay of the FastIC+ package is not taken into account.
+    The delay specified is the sum of the readout PCB propagationdelay (120 ps) and the connector stack (mated connectors) propagation delay (110ps).
+The propagation delay of the FastIC+ package and the userboard PCB propagation delay is not taken into account.
 [^2]:
     The channels in the provided userboard example are length matched to (142 ps) this the total propagation delay from the sensor to the FastIC+ package pin is the sum of the userboard delay (142 ps) and the propagation delay (230 ps), thus *t<sub>pd</sub> = 372 ± 30 ps*.
-The propagation delay of the sensor and the FastIC+ package is not taken into account.
+The propagation delay of the FastIC+ package and the sensor propagation delay is not taken into account.

 </div>